LuuNga22/IOTA-GAME-DOAN-CHU/README.md

-# IOTA-GAME-DOAN-CHU
+# IOTA-MOVE-ANIMAL-QUIZ
-**doan-chu-iota** doan-chu-iota (IOTA-Word-Guess) is a minimalist Quiz Game application built on React and TypeScript, featuring simulated IOTA wallet connection and Smart Contract interaction.
+**IOTA-MOVE-ANIMAL-QUIZ** doan-chu-iota (IOTA-Word-Guess) is a minimalist Quiz Game application built on React and TypeScript, featuring simulated IOTA wallet connection and Smart Contract interaction.